gsantoro/blog/content/posts/shrink to secure in kubernetes.md

 ---
-title: "How size and security are interdependent in Kubernetes containers"
+title: "Shrink to Secure: Kubernetes and Secure Compact Containers"
-date: 2023-06-16T11:37:29+01:00
+date: 2023-06-23T22:18:29+01:00
-draft: true
+draft: false
 ---

 Reduce your Kubernetes container size to improve security.

 These two concepts seem very much unrelated in other technical fields but when talking about Kubernetes containers you can reduce the first while improving the latter.

-For once you don't have to choose between security and performance.
+> For once you don't have to choose between security and performance.
 "You can have your cake and eat it too".

 <!--more-->